What’s New ?

 Applying merge sort algorithm

-The final sorted sequence of data is as given
+The final sorted sequence of data is given

 Sorted sequence after applying merge sort